 Neither too warm nor too cool, Cornforth White sits contentedly between Ammonite and Purbeck Stone to create a hushed and calming retreat.
 As interior designers know, a white room painted entirely in one solid shade can look flat and featureless.
 Instead try combining subtle variations on walls, woodwork, cornicing and ceilings to enhance the proportions of a room.
 It can work exceptionally well in a country-style kitchen, when paired with wooden beams, reclaimed furniture and a statement range cooker.

 'This cool white is both strong by name and strong by nature,' says Farrow & Ball.
 This white is best for south-facing rooms with blue and grey undertones.
 The subtle urban feel of its light grey undertones add a contemporary twist to period homes, while staying in keeping with modern properties.

 Ammonite is named after the treasured fossils often found on the Dorset coast.
-'Neither too warm nor too cool, its subtle grey tone creates a hushed and calming feel in homes both old and new,' say Farrow & Ball.
-Try pairing this understated tone with a pure, brilliant white to enhance its light grey tone.
+'Neither too warm nor too cool, its subtle grey tone creates a hushed and calming feel in homes both old and new,' say Farrow & Ball – perfect for white bedrooms.